Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * I = Very little or unclear comments in the code
   * A = Software documentation has a decent bit of detail of the program
   * G = Detailed documentation within the project with ample details of the program
   * E = Very detailed explanation of how to use the software with reasons of why certain methods used.
 * Programming styles
+  * N = No specific style is expressed
+  * I = programming style is not clear
 * Managing software complexity
 * Mitigating software risk
 * Software testing